Computational Cognitive Neuroscience

 3. 3.
 Networks of neurons: neocortex, categorization, bidirectional connectivity, inhibition.

 5. 5.
-Brain structure
+Brain structure and function.

 6. 6.
 Perception